Manchester History &

 Irwell, somewhere around present day Camp Street (now in Salford).

-reference in the town records of one Edward the Elder, son of King
+in the town records of one Edward the Elder, son of King Alfred the Great,

-Alfred the Great, taking over the town in 920 AD and making repairs
+taking over the town in 920 AD and making repairs to the "fortifications",

 In gratitude for the support which Norman barons